Table Of Contents

 Full title: This title is shown on the Measure's summary page, as well as in the asset catalog.
 If you do not enter a title here, the value will default to "Untitled Measure - [Today's Date]."

 Display name: This is the shortened title that displays on your Measure when it's embedded in a Story as a metric card.
-The 26 character limited is determined by the size of the metric card.

 Description: Enter a description of your Measure here to help site users understand what your Measure represents.
 This description text appears on the Measure summary page and in the catalog.